mhagenow01/FBFransac/README.md

 of 100,000 points.
 We perform a combinatorial (e.g., 7 choose 3) analysis for each of the scenes and report the confusion matrix results.
 We added an additional category to the standard confusion matrix  for 'Misfit True Positive' which is when the correct model is selected, but the pose is incorrect (more common of competing methods).
-The results are reported in Table xyz. ** Note: While the results may seem to be a low percentage, it is on part with existing methods (e.g., ObjRecRANSAC).
-More detail and comparison is found below.**
+The results are reported in Table 1.
+Note: While the results may seem to be a low percentage, it is on part with existing methods (e.g., ObjRecRANSAC).
+More detail and comparison is found below.

 | Object          | True Positive | Misfit True Positive | False Negative | True Negative | False Positive |
 |-----------------|---------------|----------------------|----------------|---------------|----------------|